dhruv114523/airfoil_comparison/README.md

 Uses simulated data to explain effects of each of the NACA digits on Lift.
 Future improvement of the Linear model incudes adding Top_Xtr and Bot_Xtr to the predictors

+Linear model has R^2 of 0.752, with adjusted R^2 being 0.75

+## Current Limitations

+- Current Model's residuals are correlated, as shown by low Durbin-Watson.
+- Top_Xtr and Bot_Xtr aren't used for the model.

 ---

 ## Project Structure